ishmam8/MERN-GoldApp/README.md

 *Visit master branch to see the codebase.*

-## Microloan Service Web App
-## Implemented using MERN stack
+## Microloan Service Web App implemented using MERN stack
-## RTQ Query utilized to enhance the somplicity of fetching and chaching data
+## RTQ Query used to enhance the somplicity of fetching and chaching data